jkitchin/scimax/scimax-md/scimax-md.md

     You can have proper scientific citations like this <sup id="9e3ad98c9008c49c9d14834ca3913eb6"><a href="#kitchin-2015-examp" title="Kitchin, Examples of Effective Data Sharing in Scientific Publishing, {ACS Catalysis}, v(6), 3894-3899 (2015).">kitchin-2015-examp</a></sup>,

+You can see the citations are basically just html.
+They look good when rendered, but are kind of irritating to read in markdown.
+Not a problem in org-mode&#x2026;

 This is a one way conversion.
 If someone edits the markdown, and you re-export, you will clobber their changes.
+This isn't a big deal with version control, but could cause some issues.

 Not every corner of org-mode has been tested yet.
 Might as well try one more thing: